History of Indiana: European contact

 It was during this period that American bison began a periodic east–west trek through Indiana, crossing the Falls of the Ohio and the Wabash River near modern-day Vincennes.
 These herds became important to civilizations in southern Indiana and created a well-established Buffalo Trace, later used by European-American pioneers moving west.

-Before 1600, a major war broke out in eastern North America among Native Americans; it was later called the Beaver Wars.
-Five American Indian Iroquois tribes confederated to battle against their neighbors.
-The Iroquois were opposed by a confederation of primarily Algonquian tribes including the Shawnee, Miami, Wea, Pottawatomie, and the Illinois.
-These tribes were significantly less advanced than the Mississippian culture that had preceded them.
-The tribes were semi-nomadic, used stone tools rather than copper, and did not create the large-scale construction and farming works of their Mississippian predecessors.
-The war continued with sporadic fighting for at least a century as the Iroquois sought to dominate the expanding fur trade with the Europeans.
+In the 1600s, a major series of wars broke out in the eastern woodlands, now called the Beaver Wars.
+The Five Haudenosaunee nations led by the Seneca began to battle against their neighbors for a monopoly over the beaver trade.
+They were opposed by various local nations such as the Shawnee, Miami, Wea, Pottawatomie, and the Illinois.
+Many of them were semi-nomadic, used stone tools rather than copper, and did not create the large-scale construction and farming works of their Mississippian predecessors.
+The war continued with sporadic fighting until 1701 when the Treaty of Montreal was signed.
 They achieved this goal for several decades.
-During the war, the Iroquois drove the tribes from the Ohio Valley to the south and west.
-They kept control of the area for hunting grounds.
+During the war, the Iroquois drove many people from the Ohio Valley to the south and west.

 As a result of the war, several tribes, including the Shawnee, migrated into Indiana, where they attempted to resettle in land belonging to the Miami.
 The Iroquois gained the military advantage after they were supplied with firearms by the Europeans.
 With their superior weapons, the Iroquois subjugated at least thirty tribes and nearly destroyed several others in northern Indiana.